hsinnan75/MapCaller/README.md

 - 0.9.9.15: Fixed errors on VCF headers.

 # Acknowledgements
-We would like to thank Mr. Torsten Seemann for valuable comments.
+We would like to thank [A/Prof. Torsten Seemann](https://github.com/tseemann) for valuable comments.

 # Note
 The source code of the homemade genome sequence variation simulator is available at src/sv_simulator/.